nathanawright24/4th-Down-Decision-Tool/README.md

 ### The data

 Play by play from nflverse, pulled with `nfl_data_py`.
-Regular season only, 2021 through 2025.
+Regular season only, 2018 to 2019 and 2021 through 2025.
 To add a season, put the year in the `SEASONS` list at the top of `train.py` and run it again.

 ### How each choice is valued